 - stitch marker (I used a bobby pin)

-- tea-pot (obviously this is not a must, but a very good crocheting hack!
+- tea-pot – find a bargain at the thrift store (obviously this is not a must, but a very good crocheting hack!
 This way your wool won’t roll around in your home.
 I can imagine it’s especially neat, when you have a pet at home 😉 )

 I have a lot of wool at home.
 Some is left-over yarn from previous projects and some are great finds from the charity shop.
 I tend to go through the crafty section of a very big thrift store in town, whenever I am around.
 Sometimes I can score a whole batch of new wool for 50 cents per ball.
 And sometimes I find left-overs I can’t resist because of the color or quality.